Islamic views on slavery: Abolitionism

+Ahmad Baba of Timbuktu (1556–1627), a West African scholar, argued against the enslavement of free Muslims during the trans-Saharan trade.
+Though not an abolitionist in the modern sense, he insisted that Islamic law prohibited enslaving Muslims and free persons unjustly.

+In British India, Sayyid Ahmad Khan (1817–1898), a Muslim reformer and educator, supported the abolition of slavery.
+He argued that slavery was a historical institution, not a religious obligation, and encouraged reinterpretation of Islamic teachings in favor of human dignity and social justice.

 In the Ottoman Empire, restrictions on the slave trade began to be introduced during the eighteenth century, in the context of Ottoman-Russian warfare.
 Bilateral agreements between the Ottoman and Russian empires enabled both sides to retrieve captives taken during war in return for ransom payments.
 Ransoming of enslaved war captives had been common before this, but had depended on the agreement of a captive's owner; by establishing this as a legal right, the agreements restricted the rights of slaveowners and contributed to the development of the international law concept of "prisoner of war."
 The abolitionist movement starting in the late 18th century in Western Europe led to gradual changes concerning the institution of slavery in Muslim lands both in doctrine and in practice.
 One of the first religious decrees comes from the two highest dignitaries of the Hanafi and Maliki rites in the Ottoman Empire.
 These religious authorities declared that slavery is lawful in principle but it is regrettable in its consequences.
 They expressed two religious considerations in their support for abolition of slavery: "the initial enslaving of the people concerned comes under suspicion of illegality by reason of the present-day expansion of Islam in their countries; masters no longer comply with the rules of good treatment which regulate their rights and shelter them from wrong-doing."